Self-similar real trees defined as fixed-points and their geometric properties: Settings and preliminaries

-\nomenclature[betai]{$\beta_i$}{} and $Y^{(1)}, \ldots, Y^{(K)}$ are distributed like $Y$ and $\xi, (\mathcal R, \mathcal S), Y^{(1)}, \ldots, Y^{(K)}$ are independent.
-By Theorem 1 and Theorem 2 in \cite{durlig}, the distribution of $d(\rho, \zeta)$ is uniquely determined by \eqref{fix:Y} in the space of probability distributions on $[0, \infty)$ up to a multiplicative constant.
-In fact, these theorems further imply that, for any different choice of $\alpha$, the random variable $d(\rho, \zeta)$ has either infinite mean, or, almost surely, $X = \{\rho \}$.
-Since $\sum_{i=1}^K \Ec{\beta_i^{2\alpha}} < 1$, a standard contraction argument (e.g.\ \cite[Theorem~3]{Ro92}) shows that the distribution of $d(\rho, \zeta)$ is also determined by \eqref{fix:Y} in the space of distributions on $\R$ with finite variance, again up a to multiplicative constant.
-(In general, there exist further non-integrable solutions to \eqref{fix:Y}, compare \cite[Theorem~2.2]{alsmein2}.)
-Finally, we note that, from the last display, one can easily deduce that
+and $Y^{(1)}, \ldots, Y^{(K)}$ are distributed like $Y$, and $(J, \mathcal R, \mathcal S), Y^{(1)}, \ldots, Y^{(K)}$ are independent with $J$ as in \eqref{def:alpha}.
+By \cite[Theorem 2]{durlig}, the distribution of $d(\rho, \zeta)$ is uniquely determined by \eqref{fix:Y} in the space of probability distributions on $[0, \infty)$ up to a multiplicative constant.
+(To be more precise, in the notation of \cite{durlig}, we have\footnote{The $\alpha$ in the paper \cite{durlig} should not be confused with the one defined in \eqref{def:alpha}.} $\alpha = 1$ and $v'(1) < 0$ and therefore, as explained in the discussion following Theorem 2 in \cite{durlig}, the fixed points of \eqref{fix:Y} are parametrized by their means provided their existence.) \cite[Theorem 2]{durlig} further implies that, for any different choice of $\alpha$, the random variable $d(\rho, \zeta)$ has either infinite mean, or, almost surely, $\cX = \{\rho \}$.